twiddlingbits/twr-wasm/docs/api/api-localization.md

 ## libc++
 If you are using C++, libc++ locale functions work as expected.

-## Available C functions
+## Standard C functions
 The normal standard C library locale support is available, along with some POSIX extensions.
+In addition, some tiny-wasm-runtime specific functions are documented in [C API](../api/api-c-general.md) (such as `twr_get_current_locale` and `gets`)

 The primary standard C library functions are:
 ~~~